dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/helpers/info.md

 - [getOffsetTop](/uilib/helpers/functions#getoffsettop): Get the HTML Element offset to the top of the browser window.
 - [applyPageFocus](/uilib/helpers/functions#applypagefocus): Applies a page focus to an element given by the setPageFocusElement.
 - [setPageFocusElement](/uilib/helpers/functions#setpagefocuselement): Defines a focus element to applyPageFocus.
-- [debounce](/uilib/helpers/functions#debounce): A debounce method with a cancel invocation method on repeating calls.
+- [debounce](/uilib/helpers/functions#debounce): Creates a debounced function that delays invoking func until after wait milliseconds have elapsed since the last time the debounced function was invoked.
 - [copyToClipboard](/uilib/helpers/functions#copytoclipboard): Copies a given string to clipboard.
 <!-- [detectOutsideClick](/uilib/helpers/functions)-->